rolandjlevy/Express-coronavirus-country-stats-with-charts/notes.md

 - add flag emoji to each country
 - add an info icon button to go to chart
 - increase header size
+- look into inconsistencies between chart figures and table figures